-36. Minimize consumption of sugar: high sugar intake is related to depression and other mental disorders.
+36. Minimise consumption of sugar: high sugar intake is related to depression and other mental disorders.

-37. Socialize often: socializing increases your communication skills and confidence
+37. Socialise often: socialising increases your communication skills and confidence

 38. Do a digital detox whenever necessary: give your mind the space it requires to rejuvenate